-Certain complex verbs in Dutch, German, and Swiss German do not undergo verb movement.
-I suggest that these "immobile" verbs have to fulfill both the requirements imposed on complex verbs of the V° type (= verbs with "non-separable prefixes") and the requirements imposed on complex verbs of the V\ type (= verbs with "separable prefixes").
+I suggest that these "immobile" verbs have to fulfill both the requirements imposed on complex verbs of the V° type (= verbs with "non-separable prefixes") and the requirements imposed on complex verbs of the V^{} type (= verbs with "separable prefixes").
 This results in such verbs being morphologically unexceptional, i.e. having a full set of forms, but syntactically peculiar ("immobile"), i.e. they can only occur in their base position, where no movement has taken place.
-Any kind of movement is incompatible with either the V° requirements or the V\ requirements.
+Any kind of movement is incompatible either with the V° requirements or with the V^{} requirements.